bohrium/perturb/rebut/synth.markdown

 significantly revising the presentation to highlight our key contributions and develop our results more clearly.

-* Our introduction now more clearly motivatres our approach.
-We explain at the outset that our goal is to provide practitioners and theorists with new intuition about the behavior of SGD -- for example, reasoning about systematic biases in SGD that cause it to prefer some local minima over others.
+* Our introduction now more clearly motivates our approach.
+We explain at the outset that our goal is to provide practitioners and theorists with new intuition about the behavior of SGD, e.g. how overfitting scales with curvature and noise.
 * In a new stand-alone section, we state our key results and discuss how they map onto real, non-asymptotic scenarios.